Pupil Voice at DBJA

-Our curriculum aims to be robust and is planned and delivered within the framework created by our values.
-We base our learning on these Learning Values:
+Our curriculum is robust and is planned and delivered within the framework created by our values.

 - To engage children through interesting topics and hands-on activities